mikethrussell/switchScanJS/README.md

 Javascript to enable switch scanning on any webpage

-Useage: add "scan" class to any div containing an 'a' element that you needs to be scan accessible
+Useage: add "scan" class to any div containing an 'a' element that you wish to be scan accessible

 Two switch scanning: f8 scans / f7 selects